Bookkeeping

 What Bookkeeping Actually Is

-Bookkeeping is recording every financial transaction your business makes.
-Money comes in.
-You record it.
-Money goes out.
-You record it.
-At any point, you can look at your records and know exactly where you stand.
+Bookkeeping is writing down every dollar that moves in or out of your business.
+Money comes in, you record it.
+Money goes out, you record it.
+At any moment, you look at your records and you know exactly where you stand financially.

-Why bother?
-Because you need this data to:
+Why do it?
+Because you need this information to:

 Step 1: Separate Your Money